 The indices do this by adjusting constituents’ weights according to their relative carbon-to-revenue footprint.
 These carbon weight adjustments are calculated using the S&P Carbon Global Standard, a proprietary carbon classification system.

-Japan's Government Pension Investment Fund Looks to S&P DJI to Achieve Green Objectives
+Japan's Government Pension Investment Fund (GPIF) Looks to S&P DJI to Achieve Green Objectives

 Click the tiles below for index data and details, including factsheets, constituents, and methodology documents.

 - 0.53% ▲ 290.28 Dec 11, 2018 07:38 PM EST

 - 0.21% ▲ 246.35 Dec 11, 2018 07:38 PM EST

 - 0.42% ▲ 281.75 Dec 11, 2018 07:38 PM EST